-Poisson processes and the becquerel (Bq) SI unit:
+Poisson processes.
+The becquerel (Bq) SI unit.

 What's a simple way to define a Poisson process?

-If a so-called arrival keeps occurring with probability
+If an arrival keeps occurring with probability

 ldt in the infinitesimal time dt,